Diane Corriette · ·

 What journal prompts support self‑authorship?

-Ask: “What rules do I live by and why?”, “What would I change if no one judged me?”, “What story do I want to tell about my life?”
+Try: "What rules do I live by and who wrote them?", "What would I choose if I knew no one would judge me?", "What story do I want to be able to tell about this period of my life in five years?"
 More prompts →

 Featured Articles on Self‑Authorship